dchest/dchest.com/posts/2016/2016-11-18-nextcloud.md

 data yet.
 I may update this post in the future as I use this setup more.
 If you have comments or suggestions, please contact me on Twitter — [@dchest](https://twitter.com/dchest) or by [email](/about/).

+## P.S.
+Why you should not do it

+Running your own Nextcloud instance is time-consuming: frequent updates require your constant attention, you’ll have to keep your server patched all the time, etc. It’s a full-time job, and it’s not worth your time.
+In fact, if we close our eyes on privacy or lock-in implications, running your own Nextcloud instance is a bad idea from the security point of view.
+You just can’t be as good as Google’s or Apple’s security team.
+Do you get notified about vulnerabilities in your server’s operating system before attackers have a chance to exploit them?
+Are you willing to wake up at 3am and spend your night and day patching servers?
+Unlikely.
+I do not recommend running your own Nextcloud instance if you want its contents to be safe and secure.